Spooking a buck in his core area doesn’t mean the game is finished. In some cases, it has really just begun.

 I immediately dropped to my knees and slowly raised my binoculars.
 Peering over the top of the housing, I stared at where I last saw the buck and looked through the glass, focusing inch by inch into the dark timber.
 Sure enough, the buck had stopped behind a fallen tree and was staring at me.
-He remained statuesque for several minutes, and then looked left to right, turned and flicked his tail as he faded like a wisp of smoke from a wilderness campfire.
+He remained statuesque for several minutes, and then looked left to right, turned and flicked his tail as he faded like a wisp of smoke.

 I remained motionless until I was sure the buck was gone and then stood to investigate the site thoroughly.
 I had been returning to camp opening morning, walking nonchalantly along the edge of the creek, when I jumped the buck from his daytime lair.
 If I had not stopped momentarily to watch a gray squirrel scamper up a tree on the far side of the creek, I’m sure the buck would have let me pass within 10 yards of his bed, nestled deep inside the canopy of a fallen red oak.